kateBea/Resizeable-Array/README.md

-# Some vector
+# Simple vector class
-std::vector but bad
+Attempt of implementation of a class to encapsulate dynamically resizeable arrays.